 Struggling with slow speed?
 Ya WordPress site sometimes sucks in speed.
 We are well informed that how much site speed is important for conversion of our sites.
 If you want to speed up your wordpress then using a Content Delivery Network is very much essential.
 Here is how to setup cloudflare free CDN in WordPress.

 Here you will see

 - Making w3 cache plugin compatible to work with cloudflare

 WHAT IS CLOUDFLARE?

-Cloudflare is a content delivery network which when activated acts as a substitute between your visitors and your hosting company.
+Cloudflare is a content delivery network which when activated acts as a substitute for your visitors and your hosting company.
 It effectively protects from malicious visitors and increases website speed by reducing average page load times.
 Cloudflare changes your default nameservers and routes all your website requests through it.

-The static contents on websites as images, JSS files and CSS are cached by cloudflare and thus improving the site speed.
+The static contents on websites as images, JSS files and CSS are cached by Cloudflare and thus improving the site speed.

 HOW TO ADD A SITE TO CLOUDFLARE?

 3. Here I am adding a client’s domain name www.crazzysports.com.